MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gpu-preparation.md

 - Your system must support an Azure Local solution with GPU support.
 To browse your options, see the [Azure Local Catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?gpuSupport=GPU_P&gpuSupport=DDA).

-- You've access to an Azure Local, version 23H2 instance.
+- You've access to Azure Local, version 23H2.

 - You must create a homogeneous configuration for GPUs across all the machines in your system.
 A homogeneous configuration consists of installing the same make and model of GPU.